 “Oh yea, gas!”

 This experience gives some context to the challenge we face as regular folk, not to mention as writers.
 A stream of aggressive, targeted distractions (disguised as benefits), is coming at us nearly all day long.
-All originated from outside our own mind.
-Would I have been able to write anything of value with the Speedway TV still echoing, without permission, in my mind hours later?
-No way.
-Would you have been able to?
-Are you sure?
+All of these have originated from outside our own mind.
+Would I have been able to write anything of unique value with the Speedway TV still echoing, without permission, in my mind hours later?
+No way I would have been able to.
+In fact, this is the next day.
+As far as the value goes, you be the judge.

 “May I help who’s next?”